phillies2k/Hitch/README.md

 ## Using the Command-Line Tool

 Hitch`s command line tool offers a bunch of helpful tools to ease up developer`s life when using Hitch to create single page applications.
-See `hitch help` for a detailed usage documentation.
+See `hitch help` for a detailed documentation.

 ##### The `create` command